Maxim gun: Use in colonial warfare (1886–1914)

 A prototype of the Maxim gun was given by Hiram Maxim to the Emin Pasha Relief Expedition in 1886–1890, under the leadership of Henry Morton Stanley.
 More a publicity stunt than a serious military contribution, in view of the main financier of the expedition, William Mackinnon, "merely exhibiting" the gun was likely to "prove a great peace-preserver".
 The weapon was used on several occasions, especially during the expedition's retreat from central Africa, not because of its devastating effects, but as an effective means to scare off attackers.
 One of the first uses of the Maxim gun by British Forces was in the 1887 Yoni Expedition.
 The same prototype used by Stanley was brought back to central Africa by Frederick Lugard, where it played an instrumental role in the establishment of the Uganda Protectorate.

-The first unit in the world to receive the Maxim was the expeditionary force led by Hermann Wissmann which was sent in 1888 by the German Imperial government to its colonies in East Africa to suppress the Abushiri Revolt.
+The first unit in the world to receive the Maxim was the expeditionary force led by Hermann Wissmann which was sent in 1888 by the German Imperial government to its colonies in East Africa to suppress the Abushiri revolt.
 Wissmann was issued one of the first Maxim guns which had reached Germany and used it successfully in his capture of Pangani.

 The Singapore Volunteer Corps received a Maxim gun in 1889, but it was never used.
 This was a civilian volunteer defence unit on the British colony.

 The Maxim gun was first used extensively in an African conflict during the First Matabele War in Rhodesia.
-During the Battle of the Shangani, 700 soldiers fought off 5,000 Matabele warriors with just five Maxim guns.
+During the Battle of the Shangani on 25 October 1893, 700 soldiers fought off 5,000 Matabele warriors with just five Maxim guns.
 It played an important role in the "Scramble for Africa" in the late 19th century.
 The extreme lethality was employed to devastating effect against obsolete charging tactics, when African opponents could be lured into pitched battles in open terrain.
 As it was put by Hilaire Belloc, in the words of the figure "Blood" in his poem "The Modern Traveller":

 However, the destructive power of the Maxim gun in colonial warfare has often been embellished by popular myth.
 Modern historical accounts suggest that, while it was effective in pitched battles, as in the Matabele wars or the Battle of Omdurman, its significance owed much to its psychological impact.